HomeSite Map

 They did interrupt their filming schedule to appear in the "New Musical Express 1964-1965 Annual Poll-Winners' All-Star Concert" on April 11th, 1965.
 Highlights of this show, which featured "I Feel Fine," were broadcast on British television on the show "Poll Winners Concert" on April 18th of that year.

-A brief European tour, which included "I Feel Fine" in their set list, began on June 20th, 1965 in Paris.
+A brief European tour, which included "I Feel Fine" in their set list, began on June 20th, 1965 at the Palais des Sports in Paris.
 The entire afternoon performance on this date was taped and broadcast on French radio.
 The tour progressed through France, Italy and Spain until July 3rd, 1965.

 Two television performances of the song were made in August of 1965, the first for the British variety show "Blackpool Night Out," which was a live broadcast on August 1st.
 Then they taped a performance in New York City for American television on August 14th, their fourth appearance on "The Ed Sullivan Show."
 This segment wasn't broadcast until September 12th, which was the first program for the new fall season.